cyborch/slate/source/index.html.md

  - **id**

 The id of the virtual button which was pressed.
-This must be provided in place of the hardwareId for virtual buttons.
-The id of a virtual button is an object id string as opposed to the MAC address format of the hardwareId.
+This must be provided in place of the hardware_id for virtual buttons.
+The id of a virtual button is an object id string as opposed to the MAC address format of the hardware_id.

  - **clicks**